 Master of Science by Coursework in Contemporary Chinese Studies

 1. The Course shall be under the supervision of the Chinese Studies Committee.
-The Course Director will, where possible, rotate between members of the Faculty of Oriental Studies and the Oxford School of Global and Area Studies.
+The Course Director will, where possible, rotate between members of the Faculty of Asian and Middle Eastern Studies and the Oxford School of Global and Area Studies.

 2. Each candidate will be required to follow a course of instruction in Contemporary Chinese Studies for three terms.

-3. Candidates will present themselves for a three-hour written examination on the core course Study of Contemporary China in Week 0 of Hilary Term.
+3. Candidates will take a written examination on the core course Study of Contemporary China in Week 0 of Hilary Term.

 4. Candidates will choose two option papers from a list approved by the Chinese Studies Committee.
 This list, including details of the assessment method, will be published in the Course Handbook by the Course Director and distributed to students by no later than Friday of week 0 of Michaelmas Term.
 Students should select two of these papers in consultation with their supervisor.
 With special permission of the Chinese Studies Committee, candidates may choose papers offered by other relevant Master’s degrees in the University, subject also to permission by the relevant Graduate Studies Committee.
 Candidates will take the standard assessment papers for such options.